hoangbv15/my-notes/software-dev/DDD.md

   }
 ```

-Entities need to have their integrity ensured at all times, a bit like an ACID database.
-Operations on Entities should be transactional, atomic with logic to ensure that no inconsistencies can rise.
+Entities need to have their integrity ensured at all times.
+Operations on Entities should always ensure that no inconsistencies can rise.
 Because of this, Entities are inherently complex and not everything should be entities.

 What determines that an Entity is consistent?
 The Domain's **business rules**.